 Where to buy Manneken-Pis souvenirs

-Although you’ll be able to find Manneken-Pis souvenirs all throughout Brussels, you must visit the gift shop at the La Vieille Lanterne hotel at least once.
+Although you’ll be able to find Manneken-Pis souvenirs throughout Brussels, you must visit the gift shop at the La Vieille Lanterne Hotel at least once.

 We think they would look stunning in any chic garden… ahem, maybe, maybe not.